|Insulin Sensitivity||3||Vitamin E, Magnesium, AcetylCarnitine, Creatine, Royal Jelly, Garlic, Berberine, Vitamin C, Psyllium, Fenugreek, Chromium|

 Ingesting plant sterols interferes with beta-carotene and vitamin E absorption, resulting in lower blood levels of these nutrients.

-General Health Constipation Stack
+General Health AM Intermittent Fasting Stack

 Using this stack to trial supplements taken with no food, just coffee and ghee.